padraigfl/packard-belle-desktop/README.md

 - https://github.com/1j01/jspaint for JS Paint
 - https://github.com/react95/react95 I stole some of their icons
 - https://github.com/1000hz/winmine-exe for an amazing version of MSSansSerif
-- https://github.com/ShizukuIchi/ for reminding me to finish this thing after seeing his great XP one, and for his minesweeper as a placeholder
+- https://github.com/ShizukuIchi/ for reminding me to finish this thing after seeing his great XP one
 - https://int10h.org/oldschool-pc-fonts/fontlist/ for the boot screen font
 - https://codepen.io/lbebber/pen/XJRdrV for that great CRT effect
 - https://basicallydan.github.io/skifree.js/ for skifree
 - all the people I've forgotten

 ![Launch Screen iPhone SE](repoImages/launch.gif)